 Showmax has great local shows like Tali’s Wedding Diary, The Girl from St. Agnes and the comedy-reality show Trippin with Skhumba.
 Plus, many of the mega-popular M-Net, kykNET and Mzansi Magic Originals, such as The River, The Queen and Trackers, come to Showmax.
 Many shows come express to Showmax, so you can watch your local favourites either at the same time as, or directly after, they show on DStv.

 You also get exclusive access to content from studios like ABC and HBO, including Game of Thrones, Westworld and Silicon Valley, and oldies (but goodies) like The Sopranos and The Wire.
 (Because HBO has their own streaming service in the US, they’re competitors with HBO, so Netflix is an HBO no-go zone.)
 There’s also more child-friendly video than you can shake a half-chewed piece of biltong at.

 Netflix, meanwhile, has a formidable (and ever-growing) selection of Netflix Originals series, including recent (highly bingeable) shows like Dirty John, Russian Doll, The Umbrella Academy, Maniac, BoJack Horseman and Ozark, and its own movies and documentaries like Fyre: The Greatest Party that Never Happened, Mowgli and Bird Box.
 Then there’s comedy: If stand-up’s your bag, Netflix is tough to top.

-For those of you keeping score, you’ll notice we’ve got a tie.
-Uh oh.
-See, the problem is there’s so little between these titans of the streaming world.
+For those of you keeping score, you’ll notice that, between these titans of the streaming world, Showmax pulls out ahead.

-Netflix pulls out ahead with its 4K fare but then loses ground with its infuriating insistence on autoplay previews and lack of a free trial.
-Showmax sticks it to big red with its one-package-fits-all pricing and its awesome catalogue of local shows, and HBO and other series, its offer of a free trial and its Showmax Mobile option for those who only use a smart device for streaming.
+Netflix wins with its 4K fare but then loses ground with its infuriating insistence on autoplay previews and lack of a free trial.
+Showmax sticks it to big red with its one-package-fits-all pricing, its awesome catalogue of local shows and HBO and other series, its offer of a free trial and its Showmax Mobile option for those who only use a smart device for streaming.